Cartheur-Research/Cartheur.2025/README.md

 `"server=emysql501.discountasp.net; database=MYSQL5_1019164_cartheur; uid=cartheurdev; pwd=******"`

+Account details have already been placed in appsettings.json but you will need to add the password that was shared by Malik.

 ### Build &amp; Run

 Note, this is a regular ASP.NET web project.
 Building, running, debugging, and deploying the site take advantage of `dotnet`, optionally Visual Studio.